South Burma (Myanmar) tour

 Just a few of the many highlights

-Sunrise at the Golden Rock; sacred Zhwegabin Mountain, boat down the Salween River, the old colonial ports of Moulmein, Tavoy and Mergui are just a few of this fascinating tour's varied highlights
+Sunrise at the Golden Rock; sacred Zhwegabin Mountain, a boat trip down the Salween River and exploring the old colonial ports of Moulmein, Tavoy and Mergui are just a few of this fascinating tour's many highlights

 - Rangoon: check out some more crumbling Victoriana, re-visit awesome Shwedagon or haggle in the markets